Prepare to be surprised and delighted by a camping trip to Strasbourg.

 If you live in Scotland or the north of England, then getting to France is easy.
 We used to drive all the way to Portsmouth, but then spent a while working out the comparative costs and time of a ferry from the south versus a ferry from Hull.

 Sadly, food on the ferries isn’t what it used to be.
 I can remember looking forward to the semi-luxury of a buffet or restaurant meal.
-These days, it’s expensive and mediocre and every part of the ship shouts sales messages at you – from drink-more leaflets on every table to buy wifi, cuddly toys, perfume or gin posters and announcements.
+These days, it’s expensive and mediocre and every part of the ship shouts sales messages at you – from drink-more leaflets on every table to buy wifi, cuddly toys, perfume, gin and more.

 The drive to Strasbourg